 more than you already have – Jim Rohn

-All of our charities provide assistance to people who are currently going through a crisis and could really use the support.
-Our charities are actually changing peoples’ lives, and you can help to be a part of that change and impact the world in a positive way.
-Read more about our charities below to see if you want to support one of their noble causes.
+All of our nonprofits provide assistance to people going through a crisis who could really use the support.
+They are changing lives, and you can help to be a part of that change and impact the world in a positive way.
+Read more about our nonprofits and the teachers that support them below.

 Suicide is the 10th leading cause of death in the United States.
 Thoughts of suicide know no age, race, gender, or religion.
 It does not matter if you are rich or if you are poor, chances are, you or someone you love has experienced suicidal thoughts at some point in their lives.
 When times get hard, these suicidal thoughts can become deafening.
 Times are harder than ever, and suicide is a preventable public health issue.
 The AFSP is doing everything that they can to prevent the loss of life from suicide.